-Understanding the Importance of Paint Color
+Understanding the Importance of Paint Colour

-Role of color in interior design
+Role of colour in interior design

-Influence of color on mood and atmosphere
+Influence of colour on mood and atmosphere

-Color harmony and contrast
+Colour harmony and contrast

-When it comes to contrast, the key is to strike a balance between bold and subtle varieties by incorporating different colors, textures, and patterns.
-High contrast can create an eye-catching and dynamic visual effect, such as using a dark color against a light background or combining different patterns and textures.
+When it comes to contrast, the key is to strike a balance between bold and subtle varieties by incorporating different colours, textures, and patterns.
+High contrast can create an eye-catching and dynamic visual effect, such as using a dark colour against a light background or combining different patterns and textures.
 At the same time, low contrast can create a subtle and sophisticated effect, using similar hues and materials that blend seamlessly together.

 Assessing Your Space